teintuc/resume/resume_en.md

 : __*DevOps*__

 - Migration out of On Premise servers to the cloud
-- Development of the Asmodee.net infrastructure (Aws, Kubernetes, Docker, ...)
+- Development of the Asmodee.net infrastructure (Aws, Kubernetes, Docker, Hight Avaibility)
 - Creation of: automated backups, monitoring, os updates
 - Use of devops tools (Terraform, Puppet, Bash, ...)
 - Development of internal tools (Golang/Bash)
 - Administation/Maintenance of Office Network (Installation, configuration, internet access, backup)
+- Management of the Jenkins instances

 __July 2014 - July 2016__ <br>
 __Convertr Media Ltd, London UK__